Armenian–Jewish relations: Jewish/Israeli position on the Armenian genocide

 Ambassador Morgenthau's Story (1918), one of the major primary sources discussing the Armenian genocide, was written by Henry Morgenthau, Sr., an American Jew.
 Similarly, The Forty Days of Musa Dagh (1933), one of the best-known novels about the genocide, was written by Franz Werfel, an Austrian Jew.
 Raphael Lemkin, a Polish Jewish lawyer, coined the concept of genocide as a crime against humanity, basing it on the Armenian experience.

 There has been a controversy around the recognition of the Armenian genocide by Israel.
 It is suggested by Yair Auron that Israel doesn't want to hurt its relations with Turkey and wants to retain the "uniqueness" of the Holocaust.

 In 2001, Israeli Foreign Minister Shimon Peres described the Armenian genocide as "meaningless".
 In response, historian and genocide expert Israel Charny accused Peres of going "beyond a moral boundary that no Jew should allow himself to trespass."
 In his letter to Peres, Charny stated:

 It seems that because of your wishes to advance very important relations with Turkey, you have been prepared to circumvent the subject of the Armenian genocide in 1915–1920 ... it may be that in your broad perspective of the needs of the state of Israel, it is your obligation to circumvent and desist from bringing up the subject with Turkey, but, as a Jew and an Israeli, I am ashamed of the extent to which you have now entered into the range of actual denial of the Armenian genocide, comparable to denials of the Holocaust.

 In 2008, Yosef Shagal, former Israeli parliamentarian from right wing Yisrael Beiteinu in an interview to Azerbaijan media stated: "I find it is deeply offensive, and even blasphemous to compare the Holocaust of European Jewry during the Second World War with the mass extermination of the Armenian people during the First World War.
 Jews were killed because they were Jews, but Armenians provoked Turkey and should blame themselves."

 The Knesset failed to vote for the Armenian genocide bill in 2011.
 Knesset Speaker Reuven Rivlin, among its supporters, stated "It is my duty as a Jew and Israeli to recognize the tragedies of other peoples."

 After some previous opposition, Jewish lobby groups in the United States have joined in the call for recognition of the Armenian genocide by the U.S. government.
 Grassroots activism by Jewish Americans was influential regarding this issue.
 In 2014, the prominent American Jewish Committee paid tribute to the memories of the victims of the genocide of Armenians.
 The AJC called on the government of Turkey to not only provide full access to the historical record of that dark period but also to address the realities the records reveal.
 In 2015, the Jewish Council for Public Affairs adopted a resolution on Armenian genocide that calls on the U.S. Congress and U.S. president to recognize the Armenian genocide.

+As of 2026 Israel has officially recognised the Armenian genocide at cost to its own position in the region.